-Other Names — Chinese wolfberry, Chinese boxthorn, Himalayan goji, Tibetan goji, mede berry, barbary matrimony vine, Duke of Argyll’s tea tree, Duke of Argyll’s tea plant, Murali, red medlar or matrimony vine
+Other Names: Chinese wolfberry, Chinese boxthorn, Himalayan goji, Tibetan goji, mede berry, barbary matrimony vine, Duke of Argyll’s tea tree, Duke of Argyll’s tea plant, Murali, red medlar or matrimony vine.

-How to Grow Goji Berries
+How to Grow Goji Berries?

-- In spring, sow seeds in moist substrate and keep them at a warm place, optimum germination temperature is around 20 C. The germination takes place between 3 to 15 days.
+- In spring, sow seeds in the moist substrate and keep them in a warm place, optimum germination temperature is around 20 C. The germination takes place between 7 to 15 days.

 Growing Goji Berries in Pots

-Requirements For Growing Goji Berries
+Requirements for Growing Goji Berries